MicrosoftEdge/MSEdgeExplainers/PasswordReveal/explainer.md

  * Password input has lost focus

- This is important because even though the user may find value in being able to see their password, they may only desire for it to be visible for a short amount of time and doing this allows for keeping the password private even if the user forgets to invoke the `::reveal` psuedo-element.
+ This is important because even though the user may find value in being able to see their password, they may only desire for it to be visible for a short amount of time and doing this allows for keeping the password private even if the user forgets to invoke the `::reveal` pseudo-element.
 Additionally, when the browser itself loses focus the password is obscured as well.

 #### Supported styles